Schiff Says Donald Trump’s Conduct Is ‘Deeply Unethical’ But ‘May Not Be Criminal’

 Mueller spoke to the people through Attorney General William Barr who, in his summary of the special counsel’s report, directly quoted Robert Mueller who wrote that after two years of investigations his wide-ranging probe “did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities,” according to The New York Times.

 Robert Mueller did not exonerate Trump of obstruction of justice, however, seemingly choosing to remain silent on the issue.
 Nevertheless, top Democrats have continued to allege that Donald Trump conspired with the Russian government to win the 2016 election.
-Two top Democrats have made this their signature issue, it seems: House Judiciary Chairman Jerry Nadler, and House Intelligence Chairman Adam Schiff.
+Two top Democrats have made this their signature issue, it seems: House Judiciary Chairman Jerry Nadler and House Intelligence Chairman Adam Schiff.

 As previously reported by The Inquisitr, both men have continued to allege a Trump-Russia conspiracy.
 In his most recent interview, Nadler argued that the American public needs to see the full Mueller report in order to determine whether or not Trump should be impeached for conspiring with the Kremlin.